Inductance and Transformer Tutorial Includes:

-Inductance is a key parameter in electrical and electronic circuits.
-Like resistance and capacitance it is a basic electrical measurement that affects all circuits to some degree.
+Inductance is a fundamental parameter in electrical and electronic circuit designs.
+Like resistance and capacitance it is a basic electrical parameter that affects all circuits to some degree.

 Inductance is used in many areas of electrical and electronic systems and circuits.
-Components can be in a variety of forms and may be called by a variety of names: coils, inductors, chokes, transformers, . . .
+The electronic components can be in a variety of forms and may be called by a variety of names: coils, inductors, chokes, transformers, . . .
 Each of these may also have a variety of different variants: with and without cores and the core materials may be of different types.

-Understanding inductance and the different forms and formats for inductors and transformers helps provide an understanding of what is happening within the electrical and electronic circuits.
+Understanding inductance and the different forms and formats for inductors and transformers is key to providing an understanding of what is happening within the electrical and electronic circuits.

 Inductance is the ability of an inductor to store energy and it does this in the magnetic field that is created by the flow of electrical current.

-Energy is required to set up the magnetic field and this energy needs to be released when the field falls.
+Energy is required to set up the magnetic field and this energy is released when the field falls.

 As a result of the magnetic field associated with the current flow, inductors generate an opposing voltage proportional to the rate of change in current in a circuit.